muratk3n/thirdwave/en/README.md

 ---

-"@ProfBrianCox

-I stand by my prediction from months ago.
-Johnson will cave on almost everything, as he did on the withdrawal agreement, because there is no other option.
-He should extend the transition, but he won’t.
-He will need a face saving headline and that will be something to do with fish"

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Contract awarded: Complete fueling solution and 12-year hydrogen supply.<br><br>The province of South Holland has entered into a long-term contractual agreement with Everfuel for the fueling of <a href="https://twitter.com/hashtag/ZeroEmission?src=hash&amp;ref_src=twsrc%5Etfw">#ZeroEmission</a> <a href="https://twitter.com/hashtag/Hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#Hydrogen</a> buses.<br><br>Press: <a href="https://t.co/WmWBoxeBGq">https://t.co/WmWBoxeBGq</a><br> <a href="https://twitter.com/hashtag/GreenTransport?src=hash&amp;ref_src=twsrc%5Etfw">#GreenTransport</a> <a href="https://t.co/UHkzHNSxAH">pic.twitter.com/UHkzHNSxAH</a></p>&mdash; Everfuel (@EverfuelEU) <a href="https://twitter.com/EverfuelEU/status/1296486446090641409?ref_src=twsrc%5Etfw">August 20, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---